 FOUR PROGRESSIVE STEPS INTO APOSTASY – Mike Gendron

-WHERE DID THE EMERGENT CHURCH EMERGE FROM? – Many more resource links on the bottom of this page!
+WHERE DID THE EMERGENT CHURCH EMERGE FROM? –Many more resources on the bottom of this page!